Uncategorized

 Barry: Oh, it was fun.
 I took us about three times as long to shoot it as we planned, which means, since I was paid by the episode, I could’ve

-Celia Weston, Sofia Vergara, Ed O’Neill and Barry Corbin in ‘Modern Family’
+Celia Weston, Sofia Vergara, Ed O’Neill and Barry Corbin in “Modern Family”.
+Photo courtesy the internet included in accordance with Title 17 U.S.C.
+Section 107.

 probably made more money greeting people at Walmart, but it was fun.

-Paul: I think Martin Sheen was on that too, I met him in DFW about two or three months ago on a flick shooting in Fort Worth, ’12 Angry Orphans’
+Paul: I think Martin Sheen was on that too, I met him a couple of years on a flick shooting in Fort Worth, ’12 Angry Orphans’

 Barry: Oh, he’s a nice fella, yeah.